BeeChains/innerinetcompany/index.md

 ## [INNER I NET COMPANY/](http://shapereality.innerinetcompany.hns.to/) 🤝 | Handshake($HNS) 2022.
 Handshake is decentralized DNS to the internet, like ₿itcoin($BTC) is to money.

 ## Changing the world through the unchanging "I."
-Each of our websites use decentralized DNS on the Handshake($HNS) blockchain and was intentionally designed to gravitate Ones attention towards the root of perception, the Source and Creator Within, or what we like to  term The Inner "I." Handshake helps us resolve self-sovereign identity by allowing true ownership of Digital Internet Potentials.
+Each of our websites use decentralized DNS on the Handshake($HNS) blockchain and were intentionally designed to gravitate Ones attention towards the root of perception, the Source, the Creator Within, or what we like to term The Inner "I." Handshake helps individuals resolve self-sovereign identity by allowing True Ownership of Digital Internet Potentials.

 | [SERVE THE LIGHT](http://workinthedark.servethelight.hns.to/) | [HNS-DOMAINS](http://home.hns-domains.hns.is/) | [Contact](mailto:innerinetcompany@gmail.com) | [SHOP.INW](http://shop.inw.hns.is/) | [IINC](http://dlink.innerinetcompany.hns.is/) | [Facebook](https://facebook.com/innerinetcompany) | [@innerinetco](https://twitter.com/innerinetco) | [@HNSDOMAINS](https://twitter.com/hnsdomains) | [🐻💻/](http://xn--gp8h6h.hns.is/) | [Conscientia Scientia Oceano/](http://conscientiascientiaoceano/) | [ijuno](https://dens.sh/ids/ijuno) | [bz5z55e7xf](https://app.altermail.live/login) |
 # [*innerinetcompany](https://app.starname.me/manager/view/*innerinetcompany)